-H. Instructional Staff-To-Student Ratios
+H. Instructor-to-student Ratios

-- 1. The Yuba College Public Safety Center Driver Training instructors have collectively established appropriate instructional staff to student ratios.
+- 1. The Yuba College Public Safety Center Driver Training instructors have collectively established appropriate instructor-to-student ratios.
 These ratios are based on the training experience of the participant (i.e., entry level). - a.
 General guidelines for staff-to-student ratio during Driver Training is as follows: